-Also known as abdominoplasty revision, tummy tuck revision is a surgical treatment I perform in Roanoke, VA, to improve the unsatisfactory results of a previous abdominoplasty, resolve concerns related to unexpected healing that occurred, and/or restore the outcome of a previous tummy tuck that has been affected by pregnancy or significant changes in weight.
+Also known as abdominoplasty revision, tummy tuck revision is a surgery I perform at my plastic surgery practice in Roanoke, VA, to improve the unsatisfactory results of a previous abdominoplasty, resolve concerns related to unexpected healing that occurred, or restore the outcome of a previous tummy tuck that has been affected by pregnancy or significant weight changes.

 What Can a Revision Tummy Tuck Fix?